Thomas Coughlan: Sniff the air - election 2023 smells like a drag race

-Sniff the unseasonably still air in Wellington tonight and your nostrils might be lucky enough lucky enough to burn with the whiff of petrol fumes on the air.
+Sniff the unseasonably still air in Wellington tonight and your nostrils might be lucky enough to burn with the whiff of petrol fumes on the air.

 The 2023 election, which might be almost exactly a year away, looks set to be a drag race, with right and left neck-and-neck until the end (barring, of course, an event that upends the political landscape between now and polling day).